We’ll be updating this page with questions we receive from our members about the government's COVID-19 Wage Subsidy August 2021.

 Revenue means the total amount of money a business has earned before expenses are deducted.

-If the revenue of the month in the affected period is at least 40% less than it was in the month you compare it against, you can apply for the wage subsidy extension or the resurgence wage subsidy.
+If the revenue in the 14 consecutive day period is at least 40% less than it was for the period you compare it against, you can apply for the August 2021 #4 wage subsidy.

 Can casual workers get the wage subsidy?